Magical I Am

 TO VIEW OR PRINT THIS ARTICLE IN ITS ENTIRETY, PLEASE CLICK ON THIS BUTTONClick Here

 Perhaps one of the most frustrating activities for a dyslexic child is reading.
 This is because of the way dyslexic children process words, and their lack of understanding of how to use punctuation marks to gather meaning from what is read.
-When dyslexics learn to put their Mind’s Eye on their "The Spot” (a Bindu), they have a tool that provides them with a way to stabilize their many perceptions.
+When the dyslexic 3-D learner puts their Mind’s Eye on their "The Spot” (a Bindu), they have a tool that provides them with a way to stabilize their many perceptions.
 “Going to The Spot” resolves confusion by ending the creatively altered perceptions of the unrecognizable word.
 Once a child can regularly go to The Spot and consistently see a word so they can recognize it, the child is ready to learn to solve Word Mis-Reading and to master the rhythm of pausing at punctuation marks.
-At this point, they are ready to begin to master abstract words and symbols using Sky Village.
+At this point, they are ready to begin to master abstract words and symbols while playing Sky Village. – Trail of Spells.

 First, children must master all 3 steps to reading with comprehension: